 I don’t want to spend my time managing my stuff, I would much rather spend it enjoying time with my family.

-The Benefits of Minimalism With Kids
+The Benefits of Minimalism With Children

 In Germany, schools have taken toys out of the classrooms.
 Some schools have done it one day a week, some have done it for weeks at a time.
 The director of the school said in this report “In toy-free time, they don’t play with finished toys.
 They develop their own games.
 They play more together, so they can better develop psychosocial competencies.”
 Seifert lists life skills such as “understanding and liking oneself, having empathy for others, thinking creatively and critically, and being able to solve problems and overcome mistakes” as the result of the toy-free move, reiterating that the sooner children learn these skills, the better off they will be in the long run.”

-Putting Minilimism into Practice…
+Putting Minimalism into Practice…

 What may work better is inviting them into the process.
 First, let them watch you clean out your things.
 Have them help you purge your kitchen or living room.
 Explain to them that we don’t need to keep things we don’t use, but it would be better to give them to someone who can use them.

 Next, discuss your reasons for needing to clean out some toys.
 Maybe they have too many toys and don’t play with half of them.
-It could be that you want to practice generosity and bless others, donate them to a non-profit organization that will give them to kids who don’t have as many.
+It could be that you want to practice generosity and bless others, donate them to a non-profit organization that will give them to children who don’t have as many.
 There are several foster closets popping up around us, and there is even an organization that allows families who have recently had a house fire, loss of a job, or anyone who needs items, to come shop for free.
 There are many ways to use minimalism to practice generosity.

 Be sure to let them make the decisions.
 Toys belong to them, and empowering them to make these decisions will be life-changing for them.